 MVP Health Care requires agents to frame its MA plans in a manner that is complete, fair and accurate.

 All people representing MVP Health Care to the community must abide by all Federal laws, rules, and regulations governing the Medicare program.

 In addition, they must also abide by New York State and Vermont's insurance laws, rules and regulations.

 Agents and Brokers are to follow Medicare's marketing guidelines, not New York and/or Vermont's marketing guidelines.

-Communications and Marketing Definitions
+Communication and Marketing Requirements: Communication and Marketing Overview

+Communication Definition

 Communications means activities and use of materials to provide information to current and prospective enrollees.

 This means that all activities and materials aimed at prospective and current enrollees, including their caregivers and other decision makers associated with a prospective or current enrollee, are "communications".

+Marketing Definition

-Marketing is a subset of communications and includes activities and use of materials that are conducted by the Plan with the intent to draw a beneficiary's attention to a MA plan or plans and to influence a beneficiary's decision-making process when selecting a MA plan for enrollment or deciding to stay enrolled in a plan.
-Additionally, marketing contains information about the plan's benefit structure, cost sharing, measuring or ranking standards, and rewards and incentives.
+Marketing is a subset of communications.

+Includes activities and use of materials that are conducted by the Plan with the intent to draw a beneficiary's attention to a MA plan or plans.

+To influence a beneficiary's decision-making process when selecting a MA plan for enrollment or deciding to stay enrolled in a plan.

+Marketing contains information about the plan's benefit structure, cost sharing, measuring or ranking standards, and rewards and incentives.

 Marketing activities may take place face-to-face, via telephone, mailings, electronic communications, or through various media channels such as TV, websites, or social media.

+General Rules

+Plans/Part D sponsors cannot market for an upcoming plan year prior to October 1st.

+Plans/Part D Sponsors are permitted to concurrently market the current year with the prospective year starting on October 1st, provided marketing materials make it clear what plan year is being discussed.

+Plans/Part D sponsors may compare their Plan to another Plan/Part D sponsor, provided the information is accurate, not misleading, and can be supported by the MA organization making the comparison.

+Plans/Part D Sponsors may use the term "free" in conjunction with mandatory, supplemental, and preventative benefits provided at a zero-cost share for all enrollees.

+Plans/Part D Sponsors cannot use the term "free" to describe a \$0 premium, any type of reduction in premium, reduction in deductibles or cost sharing, low-income subsidy, or cost sharing pertaining to dual eligible individuals.